Starlink

 The world's largest satellite broadband network.
 Crossed 10.3M subscribers in Q1 2026, adding 750K–1.5M per month.
 The cash engine that anchors the valuation.

-Chart provided by TradingView.
+Charts and data provided by TradingView.
 Not a recommendation.
 See disclaimer.

 Net loss FY2025: $4.9B — driven by $3B Starship R&D + xAI integration costs.